 This Greek Chicken Pasta Salad comes together quickly and easily and makes about four large meal-sized portions, or about six smaller side dish portions.
 It’s also a great candidate for potlucks, and would be super easy to double, or even triple if needed.

 Want to make it vegetarian?
 No problem.
 Just skip the chicken and you can probably halve the dressing/marinade (or just make the full batch if you really like a lot of dressing on your salads).
 The medley of vegetables are plenty to keep this salad filling and interesting on its own!
+And if you want a little more protein in there, chickpeas would do very well with these flavors!

 See This Recipe in Action: